Learn more about aducanumab, a newly approved drug for mild Alzheimer’s disease.Learn more

-Ongoing events in Las Vegas, Nevada at Cleveland Clinic Lou Ruvo Center for Brain Health in association with Keep Memory Alive.
+We offer regular events at the Cleveland Clinic Lou Ruvo Center for Brain Health in Las Vegas, in association with Keep Memory Alive.

 Get a free, online, brain health self-assessment, sign up for a monthly newsletter to receive tips for improving your brain health, or learn how you can participate in research.

 Dementia and Personhood: Facts and Myths

 The perceptions about dementia and its effects on patients and their families are often negative.
 And too often, people’s actual experiences are rarely talked about — let alone understood.
 This disease — and those touched by it — needs more visibility and understanding.